BilalShahid13/PersistentBottomNavBar/README.md

         @override
         Widget build(BuildContext context) {
-            return PersistentTabView(
+            return PersistentTabView.custom(
+                context,
                 controller: _controller,
                 itemCount: items.length, // This is required in case of custom style!
 Pass the number of items for the nav bar.
                 screens: _buildScreens(),
                 confineInSafeArea: true,
                 handleAndroidBackButtonPress: true,
                 onItemSelected: (int) {
                     setState(() {}); // This is required to update the nav bar if Android back button is pressed },
                 customWidget: CustomNavBarWidget( // Your custom widget goes here
                     items: _navBarsItems(),
                     selectedIndex: _controller.index,
                     onItemSelected: onItemSelected: (index) {
                         setState(() {
                             _controller.index = index; // NOTE: THIS IS CRITICAL!!
 Don't miss it!
                         });
                     },
                 ),
-            navBarStyle: NavBarStyle.custom, // Choose the nav bar style with this property );
+            );
         }
     }